Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Frost-Thorn Knuckles/Blood-Freezing Strike.md

 Prerequisite Charms:
   - "[[ Glacial Beast Claw]]"
 ---
-Striking with icy fury, the Frost-Thorn Knuckles freeze their victim’s blood into crimson razors slashing him from within.
-Blood-Freezing Strike is a decisive attack that can only be made against a prone enemy, adding (Strength) damage dice.
-Additionally, the victim loses 1 Initiative for each 10 on the decisive damage roll.
-The wielder doesn’t gain this Initiative.
-An enemy crashed by this Initiative lossisfrozeninplace,unabletotakeanymovementactions except to rise from prone until he recovers from crash.
+Striking with icy fury, the [[Frost-Thorn Knuckles]] freeze their victim’s blood into crimson razors slashing him from within. [[Blood-Freezing Strike]] is a decisive attack that can only be made against a prone enemy, adding ([[Strength]]) damage dice.
+Additionally, the victim loses 1 [[Initiative]] for each 10 on the decisive damage roll.
+The wielder doesn’t gain this [[Initiative]].
+An enemy crashed by this [[Initiative]] lossisfrozeninplace,unabletotakeanymovementactions except to rise from prone until he recovers from crash.

 ## Special activation rules